PelionIoT/mbl-cli/README.md

 #### Discovery and Select

-Discover connected Mbed Linux devices and allow the user to select one for further commands.
+Discover connected Mbed Linux OS devices and allow the user to select one for further commands.

 ```bash
 $ mbl-cli select